zeroSal/script-wizard/README.md

 # script-wizard
-A fully automated installer script template
+A fully automated installer for python scripts